gerardbm/cosmic/README.md

 ### Multiple colors for multiple applications

-Cosmic is a dark color scheme designed for use in terminals, following the style of its predecessor, [Atomic](https://github.com/gerardbm/cosmic).
+Cosmic is a dark color scheme designed for use in terminals, following the style of its predecessor, [Atomic](https://github.com/gerardbm/atomic).
+It was calculated using HSLuv and the CIEDE2000 Delta E (ΔE00) metric, while taking inspiration from the background color of [Solarized](https://github.com/altercation/solarized).
 This repository includes support for URxvt and XTerm.

 To use it in Vim/Neovim, check out the [vim-cosmic](https://github.com/gerardbm/vim-cosmic) repository.

-Colors were calculated using HSLuv and the CIEDE2000 Delta E (ΔE00) metric.

 ### Color palette